 With this plan, there’s no monthly minimum, and no other fees apart from the monthly fee.
 Payment Depot will also provide a free chip card/magstripe Bluetooth card reader, the Swift B200.
 If you’d like to upgrade to an all-in-one reader with contactless support (the Swift B250), that’s a $25 cost.
 However, $25 for an all-in-one reader is a great price, and it’s certainly future proof.

 I’m going to be upfront here — 2.6% + $0.10 isn’t going to be the most competitive pricing for merchants with very small ticket sizes.
-If your typical transaction is under $10, this flat rate pricing from Payment Depot is going to be more competitive than interchange-plus pricing in many cases, but it won’t be as cost-efficient as a flat percentage-based transaction.
+If your typical transaction is under $10, this flat-rate pricing from Payment Depot is going to be more competitive than interchange-plus pricing in many cases.
+However, it won’t be as cost-efficient as a flat percentage-based transaction.